 Our information model faces three new challenges of unstable link quality.

-- How does each node attain information about its capability to a destination and then control the cost of its collection process?
+First, how does each node attain information about its capability to a destination and then control the cost of its collection process?
 Due to the unstable link status, the capability information may not propagate to those affected nodes in time.
 The information will be collected by exchanging information among neighbors only, without using any global control.
-In order to complete the collection quickly, we need to control the scalability of information collection (i.e., within a limited area) even when many links are unstable. - How can the granularity of such a region be determined?
-As indicated in [10], the node availability in progressive routing is relative and will change as well as the relative locations of the source and destination.
+In order to complete the collection quickly, we need to control the scalability of information collection (i.e., within a limited area) even when many links are unstable.
+Second, how can the granularity of such a region be determined?
+As indicated in [8], the node availability in progressive routing is relative and will change as well as the relative locations of the source and destination.
 After introducing the use of lossy links, the neighborhood of a node can expand to be as large as the entire network, but each time it is unable to hold for very long.
 The above limited area must be relatively stable in calculation to avoid changing the node status too often and too quickly.

-How does the designated information reflect the quality of a progressive routing?
-The routing capability does rely on the availability of any single connection.
-We need to study the effectiveness of a stable configuration in helping to achieve a progressive routing via dynamic links.
-The corresponding routing must still be applicable even when many nodes and links change their statuses dynamically.
+Third, how does the designated information reflect the quality of a progressive routing?
+We need to study the effectiveness of a stable capability descriptor in helping to achieve a progressive routing via dynamic links.
+The proposed information-based routing must still be applicable even when many nodes have not updated their information.

 We focus on an "everyone" model, in which each node will apply the same genetic process in a fully distributed manner.
-We first adopt the reservation MAC protocol (e.g., [25]) to confirm the available 1-hop neighbors.
+We first adopt the reservation MAC protocol (e.g., [13]) to confirm the available 1-hop neighbors.
 Second, for each neighbor candidate, we provide a simple safe-or-not answer to the existence of a progressive path in a region.
 The region size is a trade-off between precision of capability description and cost of information construction.
-We use $\lambda \in [0,1]$ (or a product of $\lambda$ for links along the path) to accommodate the quality of the link (or the path).
-It indicates the maximum probability of a successful non-detour path from this node to a network edge node that is always awake to provide a constant coverage.
+We use $\lambda \in [0,1]$ (or a product of λ for links along the path) to accommodate the quality of the link (or the path).
+It indicates the maximum probability of a successful non-detour path from this node to a stable node nearby, such as the sink or edge node of the networks.
 The larger value the successor has, the more likely the progressive routing will be successful and the more reliable the path will be.
 Like a lighthouse guiding boats to the harbor at night but unnecessarily illuminating everywhere.
 Third, such information guides our routing to approach its destination greedily in the predefined region with a higher success rate, in order to advance in a relatively reliable direction while staying along the path of a progressive routing.
 When dynamics occur after the network initialization phase, the updates of such information in the networks will converge quickly in a limited area.
 Our routing can make an alternative selection to avoid those newly emerged blocks.
-Strictly speaking, we provide a segmented progressive routing that is guided by indirect referees.
-By applying this approach in a sample realistic communication model [24], we illustrate the effectiveness of our new information model in real dynamic environment with both analysis and simulation.
+When some channels are recovered or released from their occupation, our information model will heal more safe nodes and offer more options for progressive routing.
+Strictly speaking, we provide a segmented progressive routing in dynamic situations that is guided by indirect referees.
+By applying this approach in a sample realistic communication model [12], we illustrate the effectiveness of our new information model in real deployed environment with both analysis and simulation.